AdobeDocs/app-builder/src/pages/get_started/app_builder_get_started/troubleshoot.md

 This completes the "Getting Started" tutorial series for App Builder.

-To learn how to extend App Builder capabilities using the Adobe I/O Runtime platform, proceed to the [Getting Started with Adobe I/O Runtime](dummy) tutorial.
+To learn how to extend App Builder capabilities using the Adobe I/O Runtime platform, proceed to the [Get Started with Adobe I/O Runtime](../runtime_getting_started/runtime_intro.md) tutorial.

 For in-depth review of App Builder architecture, development, deployment, integration, and security, visit the [Guides Index](../../guides/guides_index.md) and select your topic of interest.